No expiration date

 Monkey Creek is named after one of three Government employees entrusted yearly to camp here and find a path through the mountains.
 Eventually his monkey like climbing skills allowed him to find a path, which though not particularly safe, was used for many years for guided walking tours.
 It is here we have the opportunity to drink the water or full your water bottles.
 Because this water is flowing directly from the mountains it is one of the few remaining places it is safe to taste fresh water without contamination and you realise without chemicals doesn’t really have a taste but is extremely refreshing.
 Be careful filling your water bottles because the water is very cold.
 Also don’t be surprised if a Kea or two drop in to say hello!

 • Our Premium Cruise vessel has been specifically designed to capture the views of Milford Sound with its unique glass roof and large viewing decks.
-The ‘Gem of the Sound’ offers an outstanding experience never seen in Milford Sound with an exceptional level of comfort and hospitality.
+The ‘Pride of Milford’ offers an outstanding experience never seen in Milford Sound with an exceptional level of comfort and hospitality.
 A selection of snacks and noodles can be purchased on board along with a wide range of drinks from New Zealand and around the world.
 Visit the stunning Milford Sound on board an equally premium vessel that will look after you and your unique experience.

 • Kiwi Country